arksys-os/arksys-iso/README.md

 #Server = file:////home/username/arch-repo/pkgname-pkgver-arch.pkg.tar.zst
 ```

-#### B. Calamares installation importing libs and configuration (not recommended)
+#### B. Calamares installation importing files (not recommended)
-If you are going to stay in a version of calamares is easier just import calamares.
-To do that just need to copy these files and dirs into airootfs/ of the archISO:
+If you are going to stay in a version of calamares is easier just to import calamares files (libs & configuration).
+To do that just need to copy these files with the same dir structure airootfs/ of the archISO:

-> There is no /usr/bin/calamares /usr/share/calamares/modules
+> There is no /usr/bin/calamares and /usr/share/calamares/modules

 ```sh
 ./ # calamares directory